 Summary: This segment added a carpool lane in each direction on I-5 between Avenida Pico and Avenida Vista Hermosa in San Clemente, and included major improvements through reconstruction of the Avenida Pico Interchange (part of Project D).
-The project also includes the addition of bicycle lanes in both directions of Avenida Pico.
+The project also added bicycle lanes in both directions on Avenida Pico.
 Construction began in February 2015.
 Construction of the carpool lanes were completed and all three segments of the I-5 between Avenida Pico to San Juan Creek were opened to traffic on March 13, 2018.
-During the quarter, the contractor worked on the punchlist items with the goal to reach relief of maintenance in July 2018.
+During the quarter, the contractor worked on the punchlist items and relief of maintenance was issued on August 23, 2018.
+The one-year plant establishment period is ongoing until May 2019.